Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Methods and protocols

 \subsection{Downselection criteria}

 The screening procedure is outlined in Fig.~\ref{fig:screening}.
-The band gaps and band edges of the 109 candidate materials (cf.~Sec.~\ref{sec:materials}) were first calculated at the DFT level and then corrected using the DFT+$U$ method (cf.~Sec.~\ref{sec:DFTU}).
-In evaluating the valence band maximum ($E_{\text{VB}}$) and conduction band minimum ($E_{\text{CB}}$), the geometric mean of the Mulliken electronegativity of the constituent elements referenced to the standard hydrogen electrode (SHE) was used as an estimate for the flatband potential $E_{\text{FB}}=(E_{\text{CB}}+E_{\text{VB}})/2$ of the compound~\cite{Xiong:2021}.
+Band gaps and band edges of the 109 candidate materials (cf.~Sec.~\ref{sec:materials}) were first calculated at the DFT level.
+DFT predictions were then corrected using the DFT+$U$ method for materials that passed the first stage of the screening (cf.~Sec.~\ref{sec:DFTU}).
+In evaluating the valence band maximum ($E_{\text{VB}}$) and conduction band minimum ($E_{\text{CB}}$), the geometric mean of the Mulliken electronegativity of the constituent elements, $\langle \chi\rangle$, was used as an estimate for the flatband potential of the compound, through $E_{\text{FB}}=\langle \chi \rangle/e$, where $e$ is the elementary charge (cf.~Refs.~\onlinecite{Butler:1978,Xu:2000} and Sec.~IV of the SM).
+The valence and conduction band potentials were then calculated using the band gap, $\varepsilon_{\rm g}$, as $E_{\text{VB}} = E_{\text{FB}} + \varepsilon_\textrm{g} / (2e)$ and $E_{\text{CB}} = E_{\text{FB}} - \varepsilon_\textrm{g} / (2e)$.

 Using the calculated band gaps and band edges, the compounds were screened to identify photocatalytic materials.
 Taking into account the fact that DFT with semilocal functionals underestimates band gaps by a typical margin of 20-50\% in semiconductors and insulators~\cite{Perdew:1983}, the screening criteria for solar absorption and band alignment were initially scaled down by a corrective factor of 0.5-0.8.
 Based on the derivation in Ref.~\onlinecite{Xiong:2021}, this rescaling yields the following criteria for band gaps and band edges calculated at the DFT level: ({\it i}) 0.75 $< \varepsilon_{\rm g} <$ 2 eV, ({\it ii}) $E_{\text{VB}} >$ 0.575 V vs.~SHE, and ({\it iii}) $E_{\text{CB}} <$ 0.625 V vs.~SHE.